mongodb/docs-realm/REVIEWING.md

   an issue with content that's outside of the JIRA ticket's scope, please mention it in the #docs-realm Slack channel or file a JIRA ticket with the `DOCSP` project.

+## Copy Edits

+Review the structure, wording and flow of a docs PR and correct it if necessary.

+### What to Review

+- Wording
+- Page Structure
+- Snooty Autobuilder build errors and warnings
+- Altered or added Example App tests (if any have changed, CI should automatically run)
+- Technical content from a "looks correct" perspective, since technical review should address deeper concerns
+- Whether or not the PR fulfills the Acceptance Criteria described in the linked JIRA ticket.

+### What not to Review

+Very little is completely off-limits to a copy edit of a PR -- if you notice a technical issue, it's best to call it out early than to waste an engineer's time fixing something that anybody could notice.
+However, copy editors should constrain their reviews to only content within the scope of the JIRA ticket.